vrabbi/lab-carvel-bundles/workshop/content/exercises/05-upstream-resources.md

 ```

 Of the original files we can say exactly what we want to be copied through
-listing the files to include, or what to exclude.
+listing the files to include, or also what to exclude.

-In this case we have included all the raw Kubernetes resources with the
-exception of that which was creating the namespace.
-We will cover why we
-don't include this one later.